 When is the deadline for submitting completed entry packets?

 This deadline has not been extended: Completed entry packets must be received on or before Jan.
 3, 2014.

 Each entry (except those in the On the Boards category) requires the inclusion of professional-quality color photographs.

 How many photos do I include with my entry packet?

 Entries in the Custom Home, Renovation, Restoration/Preservation, Multifamily, Single-Family, Affordable Housing, Architectural Interiors, and Campus Housing categories must include at least six professional-quality 8x10-inch or 8.5x11-inch color prints of the project's important interior and exterior features.
 You may include more than six photos if you wish, but no more than 20 total.
 Entries in the Renovation category also must include at least one “before” photograph (any size), in addition to the other six required photographs.

 Entries in the Outbuilding, Kitchen, Bath, and Architectural Design Detail categories must include at least two photographs.
-Photographs are not required for On the Boards entries.
+Photographs are not required for On the Boards entries; renderings can be substituted for On the Boards entries.
 Photos should be printed on card stock or heavy paper.
 Presenting photos as spreads is acceptable, as is printing on the front and back of the paper.
 All projects (except for On the Boards submissions) must be professionally photographed.

 Can I use photographs I took myself?